-- Are organised but who want a second opinion/sounding board.
+- Are organised but want a second opinion/sounding board.

 - Need independent investment advice to suit their objectives and tolerance to risk.

-- Are retired or financially independent, who want to get on with their lives knowing their finances are well looked after.
+- Are retired or financially independent and want to get on with their lives knowing their finances are well looked after.

-- Prefer to manage their own financial affairs but are concerned their spouse or partner will not be able to manage as widow(er), and see the benefit in finding a family adviser now.
+- Prefer to manage their own financial affairs but are concerned their spouse or partner will not be able to manage if they become a widow(er).
+They see the benefit in finding a family adviser now.

-- Are recently divorced or bereaved and who want their financial hands held with the reassurance of knowing we are independent and impartial and have been doing this sort of thing for years.
+- Are recently divorced or bereaved and want our help with their finances knowing that we are independent, impartial and have been doing this for many years.

 We probably won't suit those who: